-A number of Town-led projects, initiatives and programs contributing towards to contribute in achieving the goals and objectives of the Community Improvement Plan have been identified.
+A number of Town-led projects, initiatives and programs contributing towards the goals and objectives of the Community Improvement Plan have been identified.
 By investing in the Town's infrastructure and public realm, the Town can demonstrate confidence in its future, and encourage the private sector to demonstrate confidence through private investment.
 Town leadership is therefore an important component of successful community revitalization, and will in turn encourage the use of the financial incentive programs.